 Expenses are charged to program services or supporting services based on direct expenditures incurred.
 Any expenses not directly chargeable are allocated to program services or supporting services based upon appropriate percentages determined by management.
-Program service expenses totaled \$375,400 for the year ended December 31, 2012.
+Expenses were incurred in the following functional areas during the year ended December 31, 2015: